PAIR-Systems-Inc/devcontainer-codespace/README.md

 ## Features

 ### Language Support
-- **Python 3.10** — Includes the GoodMem SDK and OpenAI integration
+- **Python 3.10** — includes the GoodMem SDK and OpenAI integration
 - **Java 17**
 - **.NET 8**
 - **Go 1.22**
 - **Node.js 20** with `pnpm`

 ### Preinstalled Tooling
-- **Visual Studio Code Extensions** — Language servers, formatters, linters, and productivity tools for all supported languages
+- **Visual Studio Code Extensions** — language servers, formatters, linters, and productivity tools for all supported languages
-- **Default User Configuration** — Shell access as the `vscode` user with all tools and settings preloaded
+- **Default User Configuration** — shell access as the `vscode` user with all tools and settings preloaded
-- **Environment Variables and Volume Mounts** — Automatically configured `.env` file and persistent Docker volumes
+- **Environment Variables and Volume Mounts** — automatically configured `.env` file and persistent Docker volumes

 ---

 ## Advantages

-- **Zero Setup Required**: No need to install compilers, SDKs, or extensions manually.
+- **Zero Setup Required**: no need to install compilers, SDKs, or extensions manually
-- **Consistent Environments**: All developers use the exact same setup, eliminating “it works on my machine” issues.
+- **Consistent Environments**: all developers use the exact same setup, eliminating "it works on my machine" issues
-- **Easy Upgrades**: Switching to a newer version is as simple as updating a tag.
+- **Easy Upgrades**: switching to a newer version is as simple as updating a tag
-- **Reliable Initialization**: The container includes everything baked in—no reliance on post-creation setup scripts.
+- **Reliable Initialization**: everything is baked into the image—no fragile post-creation scripts
-- **Works Offline**: Once the image is pulled, you can work without an internet connection.
+- **Works Offline**: once the image is pulled, you can work without an internet connection

 ---